Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

 The architecture consists of $NG$ noise generators.
 Each noise generator is equipped with a Gaussian noise generator \cite{Guiterrez2012Hardware} that produces a sequence of values between 0 and 1, with an accuracy of 18 bits and a configurable seed.
 This design allows simulations to be replicated if it is necessary to reproduce specific patterns.
 Additionally, using a configurable seed helps prevent overlapping sequences, making it easier to distribute experiments across multiple boards.

-At the output of each of these generators, a comparator is implemented.
+At the output of each of these generators, a comparator is implemented to determine whether an X, Y, or Z error has occurred at a given location.
 This comparator has one of the inputs wired to a programmable threshold, whose value depends on the error model and the physical error rate.
-The output of the random generator will indicate if a certain qubit will suffer an X, Y, or Z error.

-Depending on the FPGA device and the length of the code under test, $n$, having $NG=n$ random noise generators may consume too many hardware resources, leaving insufficient space for the QEC decoder.
-The parameter $NG$ is generic and configurable in synthesis time.
-After the comparators, there is one register that receives $NG$ bits in parallel and outputs $n$.
-So, when $NG<n$, the number of clock cycles to generate an entire error pattern is $\left \lceil{NG/n}\right \rceil$.
+Depending on the FPGA device and the length of the error vector $n$, which is equal to the codeword length for the code-capacity model, having $NG=n$ random noise generators may consume too many hardware resources, leaving insufficient space for the QEC decoder.
+The parameter $NG$ is generic and configurable at synthesis time.
+After the comparators, there is one register that receives $NG$ bits in parallel and outputs $n$ bits.
+So, when $NG<n$, the number of clock cycles to generate an entire error pattern is $\left \lceil{n/NG}\right \rceil$.
 When this error sequence is generated, it is stored in a parallel register to start producing the next noise sequence while the decoder is working.
 This minimizes idle periods.

 After the register is updated with a new sequence, the syndrome or detector pattern is computed by multiplying by the corresponding parity check matrix ($H_X$ or $H_Z$) or the graph associated with the detector error model.
 This binary product is performed in parallel and transmitted to the decoder under test.
-This is the last step of the module and has a total latency of $\left \lceil{NG/n}\right \rceil+3$ clock cycles.
+This is the last step of the module and has a total latency of $\left \lceil{n/NG}\right \rceil+3$ clock cycles.

-\subsubsection{Decoder}
+Supporting both $H_X$ and $H_Z$ simulations simultaneously for realistic codes, such as the (144,12,12) QLDPC code, would require a multi-FPGA setup \cite{müller2025improvedbeliefpropagationsufficient}.
+Even the largest FPGA devices available in 2025 (Virtex UltraScale+ V19P) can accommodate a decoder for only one type of error, with the layout nearly full, and adding real-time noise generation and the rest of the emulator parts would further increase resource demands and require precise synchronization.
+While the ideal setup would handle both error types concurrently, this does not affect the main findings of this work on the impact of quantization on decoding accuracy.
+Multi-FPGA implementations also involve substantial complexity, including multiple high-performance evaluation boards and synchronization protocols (e.g., Aurora or PCIe).
+We therefore note this as future work, as this study represents a first step toward a complete setup that could also consider decoders for correlated errors.

+\subsection{Decoder}